 Meet the Panel

-Dr. Tim Worden is a sports scientist and member of the High Performance Equine Sports Medicine Group as well as Equine Analytics, with a focus on implementing strategies to enhance performance and reduce injury risk in equestrian sports.
+Dr. Tim Worden is a sports scientist and member of the Equine High Performance Sports Group as well as the Sport Horse Research Foundation, with a focus on implementing strategies to enhance performance and reduce injury risk in equestrian sports.

-Dr. Mark Revenaugh is the owner of Northwest Equine Performance, co-founder of the High Performance Equine Sports Medicine Group, and has previously served as a U.S. Team veterinarian on numerous occasions.
+Dr. Mark Revenaugh is the owner of Northwest Equine Performance, President of the Equine High Performance Sports Group, and has previously served as a U.S. Team veterinarian on numerous occasions.

-Kenny Bark is a farrier with over 30 years experience shoeing jumping and dressage horses, co-founder of Equine Analytics, and is the U.S. Show Jumping Team farrier.
+Kenny Bark is a farrier with over thirty years experience shoeing jumping and dressage horses, co-founder of Equine Analytics, and is the US Show Jumping Team farrier.